 This alert was originally published Sept.
 16, 2020.
-New information has
+New information has been added.

 The Fairfax County Board of Supervisors recently moved forward in its consideration of a new Economic Incentive Program (EIP) that would provide tax abatements and other incentives for development in this Northern Virginia county’s designated revitalization areas.
 Authorization is scheduled for July 28, and the program could take effect as early as Jan.
 1, 2020.